sheng0321/background_job_in_asp.netcore/README.md

 # background_job_in_asp.netcore
 how to add a background job to the Asp.net core project.
-This code is based on [TimCorey YouTube video](https://www.youtube.com/watch?v=ip3Z4ZcAgA8).
+This code is based on [TimCorey YouTube video](https://www.youtube.com/watch?v=ip3Z4ZcAgA8). \
-In this example code, there is a special data ConcurrentDataBag.The following code is an example:
+In this example code, there is a special data ConcurrentBag.The following code is an example:
 ```C#
 using System;
 using System.Collections.Concurrent;